UzmaTUL24/Implementing_iot_pipeline/ML/README.md

 ## Overview

-The purpose of this repositort is  to document learning progress and reinforce fundamental concepts in machine learning and deep learning through practical implementation.
+The purpose of this repository is  to document learning progress and reinforce fundamental concepts in machine learning and deep learning through practical implementation.

 ## Topics Covered